Maanavan: Soundtrack

-Music was by Shankar–Ganesh and lyrics were written by Vaali, Tirchy Thyagarajan and Mariappa.
+Music was by Shankar–Ganesh.
+The song "Chinna Chinna Pappa" urges people not to be slow or stubborn, also not to sleep in the day or forget their service to society.

 Release and reception

 Maanavan was released on 10 July 1970.
 The Indian Express called it "obviously an attempt to educate the students to be on their best behaviour".
-The reviewer praised the performances of the actors, saying Sowkar Janaki "stands out amongst the cast" while Muthuraman "puts in a breezy performance".
+The reviewer praised the performances of the actors, saying Sowcar Janaki "stands out amongst the cast" while Muthuraman "puts in a breezy performance".